 Meet Molly Sandstrom

-She’s studying at Brown University in Providence, Rhode Island.
+She graduated in 2017 from Brown University in Providence, Rhode Island.
 Molly is one of Breakthrough’s 2016-17 Fellows.
-She has a double concentration in History and Education Studies, and developed a new curriculum for Brown’s Sexual Assault Peer Education group that focuses on accountability and dismantling rape culture.
+She majored in History and Education Studies, and developed a new curriculum for Brown’s Sexual Assault Peer Education group that focused on accountability and dismantling rape culture.

-Molly, along with our other five Fellows, has been working with Breakthrough since September to challenge the culture of gender-based violence on his campus.
-As part of her leadership, she’s taking this action in late April 2017.
+Molly, along with our other five Fellows, worked with Breakthrough during the 2016-17 school year to challenge the culture of gender-based violence on his campus.

 Spring Weekend is Brown University’s huge annual concert, and it’s a really big deal in campus social life.
 It’s expected that everyone will have a good time that weekend, but over her time on campus Molly saw how that expectation of fun could lead to violations of consent.
 Molly wanted to push back on those cultural narratives that expect a “yes” to everything during Spring Weekend, and to turn Spring Weekend into a space where everyone can have a good time – even if they skip the drinking and hooking up.